baijuka/MS2-Project/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, Moto G4, iPad Mini, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro, Surface Duo and Galaxy Fold.
 -   A large amount of testing was done to ensure that all pages were linking correctly
--   Friends, colleagues and family members were asked to review the site and documentation to point out any bugs and/or user experience issues
+-   Friends, mentor, colleagues and family members were asked to review the site and documentation to point out any bugs and/or user experience issues

 ### Known Bugs